Close-up of tall green industrial hemp plants growing in field showing variety characteristics

 FactorConventional VarietiesPrecision Plants Varieties

-Regional AdaptabilitySouthern England focusDesigned for all UK regions including Scotland
+UK AdaptabilitySouthern England focusDesigned for all UK regions

 "Stackatrait™ is not just about removing THC.
 It's about building a complete package of traits — yield, quality, resilience, and carbon — that makes hemp the most profitable and sustainable crop option for UK farmers."